sczerwinski/sczerwinski.github.io/_posts/2017-05-15-delegating-android-shared-preferences-in-kotlin.md

 ```

 Storing the value, however, is not that straightforward. `SharedPreferences` object only provides
-the methods to retrieve preferences.
-To save the values, we need to use an `Editor`,
+methods to get preferences.
+To save any values, we need to use an `Editor`,
 returned by the `edit()` method:

 ```java